-In fact, this week I’ve had two to the knee pictured here.
+In fact, this week I’ve had two to for my knee.
 I unfortunately twisted it running on the beach on the last day of my recent trip so I thought this would be a good time to blog about this important topic.

 I went to my first physical therapy session early this morning hoping my partially torn medial meniscus doesn’t need surgery.
 I experienced what my clients go through on a daily basis – more about that later.

 Magnetic resonance imaging uses powerful magnets and radio frequencies to create a 3-D image that clearly shows bones, cartilage, blood vessels, muscle, tendons, and ligaments.

 An x-ray only creates a flat image of the skeleton.
 An x-ray is useful to detect broken bones, but not to diagnose herniated disks and soft tissue injuries, which are common types of car crash injuries.
 The surgeon also had me x-rayed.

 Furthermore an MRI does not release radiation.
 Although the small dose of a single x-ray is safe, your doctor will probably recommend an MRI if you are pregnant, have an underlying medical condition, or have had multiple recent x-rays or CT scans.
 Because your doctor can refer you to an MRI without concern about radiation exposure, he can do so in gray-area cases in which he only suspects an injury.